Edit a report

 | Filter | Description | Available keys |

-Once you have defined your filters, you can create a report and pass the filtered run sets to `wr.PanelGrid(runsets=)`.
-See the **Report and Workspace API** tabs throughout this page for more information on how to add various elements to a report programmatically.
+After you define your filters, you can create a report and pass the filtered run sets to `wr.PanelGrid(runsets=)`.
+See the **Report and Workspace API** tabs throughout this page for more information about how to add various elements to a report programmatically.

 ### Config filters